Herbal Treatment for Bell’s Palsy

 It is a spice that’s used extensively in Southeast Asian and Middle Eastern cooking and, particularly in Indian cooking and herbal medicines.
-Though curcumin used as natural medicine has been around for thousands of years, it is only recently that extensive clinical trials have been conducted.
+Though curcumin used as natural medicine and it is a Herbal Treatment for Bell’s Palsy has been around for thousands of years, it is only recently that extensive clinical trials have been conducted.

 Turmeric for Bell’s Palsy used as a natural remedy for centuries, curcumin has verified itself as both an effective pain killer and as an anti-inflammatory suppressant.
 Curcumin’s anti-inflammatory ingredients are as powerful as lots of man-made steroids and acts as a natural agent to stimulate your immune system.

 It is theorized that yohimbine may get better orthostatic hypotension (lowering of blood pressure with standing) or other symptoms of autonomic nervous system dysfunction (autonomic failure).
 On the other hand, yohimbe bark extract may possibly not contain important quantity of yohimbine, and therefore may not have these proposed effects.
 Further research is needed before a conclusion can be made.